CharalamposZisis/Indians-Diabetes/README.md

 # Diabetes-Analysis
-I use indians_diabetes csv in order logisticRegression and SVM in order to plot an auc diagramm
+I use indians_diabetes csv in order to practice in logisticRegression and SVM and plot an auc diagramm.